 Jerking free of his grip, Ben flipped around to face him head-on.
 The distance between the two friends was uncomfortably close, and Bryan took a step backwards to offer space but continued to stare firmly at Ben as though daring him to protest his statement.

-“I’m not the one being an ass, dude,” Ben retorted with jaw set and determination in his drunken stance.
+“I’m not the one being an ass, dude,” Ben retorted, jaw set, determination in his drunken stance.

-“Bullshit,” Bryan insisted, equally determined.
+“Bullshit.”
+Bryan sounded equally determined.
 “She’s tried talking to you three times today, and each time, you’ve pushed her away.
 I’d call that being an asshole.”

 “What the hell do you know about our conversations?”
 Ben demanded.
 “You haven’t attempted to be a part of any of them.
 All you do is lurk in the shadows snarling at me like I’m a goddamn freak.”